Skip to content

 Read more

-The Tony Chapman Medal panel is delighted to announce that Charles Taylor was chosen as this year's winner.
+The Tony Chapman Medal panel was delighted to announce that Charles Taylor was chosen as the 2022 winner.

 Charles graduated from Leeds Metropolitan University (now Leeds Beckett) in 2014 with a 2:1 in Civil Engineering BSc (Hons).